-An interest in writing, reading, slow food and barbeques, provided the key ideas for this house addition and alteration.
+An interest in writing, reading, slow food and barbeques, provided the key ideas for this house renovation and extension.
 The design allowed circulation to transition smoothly between private bedroom and family areas, arriving at the kitchen, the family’s heart.
 Raked ceilings provide drama, cross ventilation and eventually, the desired separation of new dining and living spaces: a “not so open plan”.
 Spaces are kept flexible; materials robust.
 A northern aspect is introduced via highlight windows, with the new spaces achieving abundant natural light and cross ventilation.

 All of this was achieved within a budget via a design that was actively managed to reduce costs.